arquitecturaaadcm/mapbakery.github.io/README.md

 ![MODA](images/Learning.png)

-In the situatuations 2 and 3 it might be possible that we can't use existing file transfer patterns. in that case we must follow the green line to get a new pattern approved.
+In the situatuations 2 and 3 I mentiond in the above Mapping paragraph it might be possible that we can't use existing file transfer patterns. in that case we must follow the green line to get a new pattern approved.
 And perhaps actions are needed to change the environment to support the new pattern.
 Another possibility is that there are patterns I'm not aware of and who are new for me.
 In that case I must perhaps talk to people responsible for such a pattern to help me decide what needst to be done before we can take action to use the pattern for our purposes.
 For the communication I will use the map I have and I will adapt the map to the pattern if I know more about it.

 #### Changing